Lingxi-Li/Happy_Hacking_CXX/manual.md

   /// Maximum number of dimensions supported. static constexpr std::size_t max_dim = 10;

-  /// `base` is an iterator addressing the first element of a one-dimensional
+  /// `base` is an iterator denoting a one-dimensional linear range. `extents...`
-  /// object. `extents...` specifies the extent of each dimension of the
+  /// specifies the extent of each dimension of the multi-dimensional view.
-  /// multi-dimensional view.
-So, `sizeof...(extents)` is the number of dimensions. template <typename...
+  /// So, `sizeof...(extents)` is the number of dimensions. template <typename...
 Ts>
   multi_view(Iterator base, Ts... extents);

   /// Returns a begin iterator of the sub-object at `indices...`.
-An empty
+An empty set of
   /// `indices` returns a begin iterator of the multi-dimensional object itself. template <typename...
 Ts>
   auto begin(Ts... indices) const;

   /// Returns an end iterator of the sub-object at `indices...`.
-An empty
+An empty set of
   /// `indices` returns an end iterator of the multi-dimensional object itself. template <typename...
 Ts>
   auto end(Ts... indices) const;

-  /// Accesses an element at `indices...`.
+  /// Accesses the element at `indices...`.
 If `sizeof...(indices)` is smaller
-  /// than the number of dimensions, remaining indices are zero filled. template <typename...
+  /// than the number of dimensions, missing indices are zero filled. template <typename...
 Ts>
   auto operator ()(Ts... indices) const;
 };

-/// Makes a `multi_view` of `base` with dimension extents `extents...`. template <typename Iterator, typename...
+/// Makes a `multi_view` of the range beginning at `base` with dimension extents
+/// `extents...`.
+template <typename Iterator, typename...
 Ts>
 auto make_multi_view(Iterator base, Ts... extents);
 ~~~

-Provides a multi-dimensional view of a one-dimensional linear object.
+Provides a multi-dimensional view of a one-dimensional linear range.
 The
-linear object can then be accessed in a multi-dimensional fashion. `Iterator`
+linear range can then be accessed in a multi-dimensional fashion. `Iterator`
-specifies the iterator type of the linear object.
+specifies the iterator type used to denote the linear range.

 Example: